george-hawkins/mini-quad-2023/build.md

 [ You'd still need to solder the telemetry radio. ]

 Treating them like pads allow you to have the wires going outsideways - but it's hard for the double row of pads.
 Going up still risks bumping against battery strap and top plate but probably less risk that down to very close ESC.
+Perhaps taping the wire down to the board (so, it's pointing outward) rather than using a helping hand would help get such wires going at right-angles to the bit of the wire going through the hole, i.e. do this while the wire is still flexible before it's wicked in solder.
+Do outer row first so holes aren't blocked by wires of inner row.

 TODO: add a section at the very end to cover any points like this that you _didn't_ correct but would have liked to.